A new structural approach to isoparametric hypersurfaces in spheres: Introduction

 \section{Introduction}

 Originally, isoparametric hypersurfaces were defined to be the level sets of isoparametric functions, i.e., functions on a real space form whose gradient norm and Laplacian are constant on the level sets.
 This condition translates into the equivalent geometric condition that the principal curvatures of the hypersurfaces are constant.
-The cases where the ambient space is Euclidean or hyperbolic space were settled by Somigliana \cite{so}, Segre \cite{se}, and Cartan \cite{cartan1}-\cite{cartan4}.
-In contrast, when the ambient space is a sphere, the number $g$ of distinct principal curvatures can be greater than two, which makes a classification more difficult.
+The classifications of isoparametric hypersurfaces in the cases where the ambient space is Euclidean or hyperbolic space were settled soon by Somigliana \cite{so}, Segre \cite{se}, and Cartan \cite{cartan1}-\cite{cartan4}.
+In contrast, when the ambient space is a sphere, the number $g$ of distinct principal curvatures can be greater than two, which makes a classification much more difficult.
+In this paper we henceforth consider the case where the ambient space is a sphere.

 Cartan \cite{cartan1}-\cite{cartan4} classified isoparametric hypersurfaces with $g\leq 3$, and showed that they are all homogeneous, i.e. orbits of isometric group actions on $\Sph^{n+1}$.
 The problem was picked up again by M\"unzner \cite{munzner, munzner2} who showed that the number of distinct principal curvatures $g$ can be only $1$, $2$, $3$, $4$, or $6$, and gave restrictions for the multiplicities as well.
 The possible multiplicities of the curvature distributions were classified in \cite{munzner2}, \cite{abresch}, \cite{stolz}, and coincide with the multiplicities in the known examples.
-The situation in the case $g = 4$ is more complex since there exist infinitely many isoparametric hypersurfaces and infinitely many of them are inhomogeneous --- see Cecil \cite{cecil} or Thorbergsson \cite{tb2} for a recent survey of this case.
+The situation in the case $g = 4$ is more complex since there exist infinitely many isoparametric hypersurfaces and infinitely many of them are inhomogeneous --- see Cecil \cite{cecil} or Thorbergsson \cite{tb2} for very good recent surveys of this case.
 In the case $g=6$ all multiplicities $m$ coincide and equal either $1$ or $2$, and precisely two homogeneous examples are known.
 Dorfmeister and Neher \cite{dn} conjectured that all isoparametric hypersurfaces with $g=6$ are homogeneous and in the same paper settled this conjecture in affirmative for $m=1$.
-In the remaining open case $m = 2$, Miyaoka in \cite{mi2} proposed how to establish homogeneity.
+In the remaining open case $m = 2$, Miyaoka in \cite{mi2}, \cite{mierr} proposed how to establish homogeneity.
+However, in the appendix we give a counterexample to one crucial proposition in \cite{mi2}, \cite{mierr}.
+Thus the classification of isoparametric hypersurfaces with $g=6$ and $m=2$ is still open.

 In the present paper we develop a new structural approach to isoparametric hypersurfaces in spheres, unifying many of the known geometric properties.
-We hope that this approach will be helpful in the classification as well.

 The basic idea is as follows.
 Instead of working with the family of parallel surfaces $F_t:M^n\rightarrow \Sph^{n+1}$, with normal field $\nu_t\in\Gamma(\nu M^n)$, one considers the associated submanifold of the real Grassmannian of oriented $2$-planes in $\R^{n+2}$